Pete Wilkins: Community rugby

-Professional Coaching Career
+Professional coaching career

 2011-2015

 In 2011, Wilkins joined the Queensland Reds high performance department as a Performance Analyst, the same year the team won the Super 15 Final.
 He was promoted to Head of Performance Analysis later that year, before becoming Skills Coach in 2013, and Defence Coach in 2015.
 During this time, Wilkins was also Head Coach of the Reds Wider Training Squad, Coaching Coordinator of Queensland Country in 2014's inaugural Australian National Rugby Championship, and Head Coach of the Queensland Reds A team for three seasons.
 Leading Queensland Reds A in the Pacific Rugby Cup, now known as the World Rugby Pacific Challenge, the team enjoyed unbeaten seasons in 2013 and 2015, and were beaten finalists in 2014 against Argentina A.